– have been eating clean and healthy

 The infamous Twinkie Diet can give you the answer to this one.
 According to the CNN report

 “For 10 weeks, Mark Haub, a professor of human nutrition at Kansas State University, ate one of these sugary cakelets every three hours, instead of meals.
-To add variety in his steady stream of Hostess and Little Debbie snacks, Haub munched on Doritos chips, sugary cereals, and Oreos, too.
+To add variety to his steady stream of Hostess and Little Debbie snacks, Haub munched on Doritos chips, sugary cereals, and Oreos, too.

 His premise: That in weight loss, pure calorie counting is what matters most – not the nutritional value of the food.